wspitch/wspitch.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year Ph.D. student, advised by [Mark Zachry, Ph.D.][mark], in the department of [Human Centered Design & Engineering][hcde] (HCDE) at the [University of Washington][uw].
-My research focuses on human-centered AI in design.
-Particularly, I am interested in understanding and supporting design for AI + AI for design.
+I'm a third-year Ph.D. student, advised by [Mark Zachry, Ph.D.][mark], in [Human Centered Design & Engineering][hcde] (HCDE) at the [University of Washington][uw].
+My research focuses on understanding and supporting design for human-centered AI.
 My work and thinking often draw from mixed-methods (i.e., experimental and qualitative) and design research approaches.

-Previously, I led user research studies on augmented reality (AR) interfaces and interactions.
-These included the use of AR headsets, screen-based avatars, and filters for digitally-mediated interactions and experience
+Previously, I led user research studies on AR interfaces and interactions, including the use of AR headsets, screen-based avatars, and filters for mediated interactions and experiences.

 I graduated from [Embry-Riddle Aeronautical University][erau] in 2022 with a B.S. in [Human Factors Psychology][hf].
 There, I worked closely with [Barbara S. Chaparro, Ph.D.][barb] in the [Research in User eXperience (RUX) Lab][rux], where I led experiments to investigate user experience and usability of interaction methods in AR.
 I also had the opportunity to work on evaluating perceived comfort with smart product materials and validating a toolkit's comprehensiveness in assessing product design impressions, sponsored by a Top Fortune 100 Tech company.

-Please reach out if you would like to chat or discuss possible collaboration opportunities.
+Please reach out to discuss possible collaboration opportunities :)

 -----

-### Selected Publications
+### Recent Publications

 <small> see my [Google Scholar](https://scholar.google.com/citations?user=_RGPf2gAAAAJ&hl=en&oi=ao) for the full list of publications